-Temple Gardens Mineral Spa Resort Hotel is a 179-room resort hotel and spa.
-Temple Gardens obtains revenue from three sources: (i) a geothermal mineral water pool and spa comprising 20,000 square feet; (ii) the 179 room hotel, which offers a variety of rooms including 22 mineral water jacuzzi rooms; and (iii) food and beverage operations, including a restaurant, a café and several meeting rooms.
+Temple Gardens Mineral Spa Resort Hotel is a 181-room resort hotel and spa constructed in 1996 and renovated in 1998 and 2002.
+Temple Gardens obtains revenue from three sources: (i) a geothermal mineral water pool and spa comprising 20,000 square feet; (ii) the 181 room hotel, which offers a variety of rooms including 22 mineral water jacuzzi rooms; and (iii) food and beverage operations, including a restaurant, a café and several meeting rooms.
 In addition, Temple owns a 50% interest in the Casino Co-ownership, which developed the Casino Complex.
-Saskatchewan Gaming Corporation acquired a 25-year leasehold interest in a portion of the Casino
+Saskatchewan Gaming Corporation acquired a 25-year leasehold interest in a portion of the Casino Complex.

-Complex.
 At the end of the lease term, being 2027, the Casino Co-ownership will transfer title to the premises that it leases to Saskatchewan Gaming Corporation for \$1.00.